Ankbzpx/my-personal-knowledge-cache/vault/rendering.rendering-terms.md

 The reflection of light from a surface such that a ray incident on the surface is scattered as many angles (contrast to specular reflection)

 ## Albedo
-1. Physics: The proportion of incident light that is reflected away from a surface.
+1. Physics: The proportion of incident light that is reflected away from a surface
 2. PBR: base color without shadows (Diffuse in non-PBR)

 ## Forward shading